 In general, isoplus focuses on minimizing waste in all parts of the value chain.
-Although the recycling of PE-HD from the isoplus service department is a relatively small player in the global scale, it is incredibly important to take this step and keep in mind that even small steps make a difference.
+Although the recycling of HDPE from the isoplus service department is a relatively small player in the global scale, it is incredibly important to take this step and keep in mind that even small steps make a difference.

-“We are thinking about a green future when we recycle the PE-HD.
+“We are thinking about a green future when we recycle the HDPE.
 It is for the sake of the environment that we do it – because it is not something we make money on,” Jacob Bylov concludes.

 Will isoplus’ residual material be made into beer crates or household items?

 The process itself works in that isoplus’ joint fitters take their left-over HDPE material back from each project, after which we at isoplus cut the HDPE residual material into smaller pieces and collect it in a container at isoplus’ service department in Hvidovre.
 When the container is full, the plastic is transported to a recycling company that is responsible for the actual processing.

 “The recycling company turns it into granules.
 To put it briefly, they throw it into a form of advanced meat chops where it is chopped to pieces.
 That way, they can mix a percentage in a new product and still retain the good features of polyethylene.
 When that is done, they then sell it as an additive to regular plastic productions,” says Jacob Bylov.